emberjs/data/README.md

 - [@ember-data/tracking](./packages/tracking) is required when using the core and provides tracking primitives for change notification of Tracked properties
 - [@ember-data/json-api](./packages/json-api) is a resource cache for JSON:API structured data.
 It integrates with the store via the hook `createRecordDataFor`
 - [@ember-data/model](./packages/model) is a presentation layer, it integrates with the store via the hooks `instantiateRecord` and `teardownRecord`.
+- [@ember-data/request](./packages/request) provides a pipeline for requesting data from an API.
+It integrates with the store via the `requestManager` property
+- [@ember-data/legacy-compat](./packages/legacy-compat) provides a compatibility layer for legacy APIs (Adapter, Serializer etc.)
 - [@ember-data/adapter](./packages/adapter) provides various network API integrations for APIS built over specific REST or JSON:API conventions.
 - [@ember-data/serializer](./packages/serializer) pairs with `@ember-data/adapter` to normalize and serialize data to and from an API format into the `JSON:API` format understood by `@ember-data/json-api`.
 - [@ember-data/debug](./packages/debug) provides debugging support for the `ember-inspector`.